 John Radcliffe: 2131

->

-> NMO is a rare auto-immune condition with relapses of optic neuritis and transverse myelitis.
+NMOSD is a rare auto-immune condition with relapses of optic neuritis and transverse myelitis.
 Untreated, permanent visual and spinal cord dysfunction may occur and accumulate due to relapses.
-It is essential for people with NMO to be treated early in their condition to prevent relapses and disability.
+It is essential for people with NMOSD to be treated early in their condition to prevent relapses and disability.

->

-> NMOUK is a NHS advisory and diagnostic service.
-The National Specialised Commissioning teams fund the NMO service.
+NMOUK is a NHS advisory and diagnostic service.
+The National Specialised Commissioning teams fund the NMOSD service.
 We will offer assessment and advice for people in the UK and internationally.

->

-> We welcome all referrals for:
+We welcome all referrals for:

 - People with suspected NMOSD